talkpython/mastering-pycharm-course/your-turn/05-databases/readme.md

 ## An existing SQLite database in PyCharm

 Open the project called `database_proj` in the same folder as this file.
-You may want to create a virtual environment first.
+You may want to create a virtual environment if you plan on running installing the requirements and runnign the app.

 First, you'll add the SQLite data file `db/blue_yellow.sqlite` as a data source in PyCharm.
 Try dragging that file onto the database tab (when expanded).

 If that works, great!
-If not, hit the plus in that tab, choose data source, sqlite (xenial).
+If not, hit the plus in that tab, choose data source, SQLite.
 If you see any message about downloading database drivers do that first.
 Then you should be able to add the data file.

 Explore the data in this tab.
 Expand it, play with it, and so on.
-Feel free to add a new table or new index to an existing one.
+Feel free to add a new table or a new index to an existing table.
 Do not change the schema if you want the program to run. ;)

 ## Queries against existing data

 To run a query, let's find all tracks that have the word 'the' in the title.
-Right-click on a table and choose jump to console.
-Write the query in SQL with the help of auto complete.
+Right-click on a table and choose `Jump to Query Console`.
+Write a `SELECT` in SQL with the help of auto complete.
+You want to query the Track table.
 The key where clause here is:

 `name LIKE '%the%'`